Our future depends on bees and other bee related things.

 There are over 20,000 known species of bee around the world.
 Around 270 species of bee have been recorded in the UK.
 Only one of these is the famous Honeybee.
 Honeybees are the ones that produce the honey and most of them are in hives looked after by beekeepers.

 Why not see if you can identify the bees you can see with this wonderful bee identification guide from the Friends of the Earth.
-Today they have launched their Great British Bee Count, which is now in its fifth year.
+They have launched their annual Great British Bee Count.
 So you can join me in downloading the app and counting the bees where you are.
 I do think there are less than I can remember in previous years, which is why I'm helping to promote this.
 I'm hoping that this is simply the result of our hard winter, and that more bees will soon emerge.

 Bees are our friends